tac0turtle/Entropy/spec/margin.md

 1. Close Position via AMM - Calculates the total repayment sum in the loan denomination before trading this with the respective amount of the collateral denomination stored in `locked_tokens`.
 The funds are sent to the margin account.

+- Can only be called by the trader.
+- Repayment sum = loan + interest + buffer.
+We need to add a buffer here because we don't know when the `RepayLoan` call will be made

 ```rust
 #[derive(Accounts)]
 pub struct ClosePositionAMM<'info> {